COME TO GRIEF: Grief, Praise & Exile PASSAGEWAY

 An essential medicine in a time orphange and displacement.

-When the centre of culture is in trouble, healing comes from the edge.
+When the centre of culture and nature are in trouble, healing comes from the edges.

 That’s a welcome opportunity.